alichtman/shallow-backup/README.md

   --reinstall-fonts            Reinstall fonts.
   --reinstall-packages         Reinstall packages.
   --remote TEXT                Set remote URL for the git repo.
-  --separate-dotfiles-repo     Use if you are trying to maintain a separate
-                               dotfiles repo and running into issue #229.

   --show                       Display config file.
   -v, --version                Display version and author info.